Chase Roberts: College career

 As a freshman in 2021, Roberts did not appear in any games due to an injury and was redshirted.
 In week 2 of the 2022 season, he tallied eight receptions for 122 yards and a touchdown, while also throwing for a 22-yard touchdown in a win over Baylor.
 During the 2022 season, Roberts appeared in 11 games with three starts, where he totaled 22 receptions for 357 yards and three touchdowns.
 In week 3 of the 2023 season, he brought down a one-handed touchdown in a win over Arkansas, earning the top play of the day on ESPN’s “SportsCenter”.
 In the 2023 season, Roberts made 11 starts, where he totaled 42 catches for 573 yards and five touchdowns.
 In week 3 of the 2024 season, he hauled in six receptions for 126 yards in a win over Wyoming.
 In week 5, Roberts brought in a game-winning touchdown reception against Baylor.
 He finished the 2024 season with 52 catches for 854 yards and four touchdowns.

+Professional career

+Roberts signed with the Las Vegas Raiders as an undrafted free agent on April 30, 2026.
+He was waived/injured on August 30.